nansencenter/NERSC-HYCOM-CICE/TP0a1.00/README.md

 # REGION.src

+First of all, make a copy of the REGION.src file from the input folder into your working directory (TP0a1.00 for example).
-First of all, source the REGION.src file.
-This will set your PATH variable to point to $NHCROOT/bin.
-That way you dont have to write the full path to the commands you want to execute.
+Then, you need to set your PATH variable to point to $NHCROOT/bin.
+That way you don't have to write the full path to the commands you want to execute.

 With that out of the way, here is